-The 2017 movie It has become the highest grossing horror movie of all time, barring inflation.
-The film centers around the clown Pennywise, an evil entity that feeds off of people's fears.
+The 2017 & 2019 IT movies have become the highest grossing horror films of all time, barring inflation.
+The flicks center around the clown Pennywise, an evil entity that feeds off of people's fears.

 It's a remake of both the Stephen King novel and the 1990 miniseries of the same name.

 But how does the movie compare to those entries and is it worth seeing every Halloween?
 Critics certainly think so with a Rotten Tomato score well above the 60 percent fresh rating.

 As a film viewer who has both films, I can honestly say that they're great movies to watch every year, whether it be the miniseries or the remake.